lwhitestone/lwhitestone/README.md

 ### Luke Whitestone

-**AI Infrastructure.
-Risk Stewardship.**
+AI Infrastructure and Risk Stewardship.

-Practitioner engineer wiring AI governance into code itself; making accountability checkable by construction rather than taken on faith.
+My goal is to wire AI governance into code, making accountability checkable by construction.

 Website: [lukewhitest.one](https://lukewhitest.one/)